Little City Of rocks

 I headed out for the two hour drive from Pocatello on Saturday morning.
 My plan was to head for Little City of Rocks and then use the nearby BLM camp areas so that I could drive back through Craters of The Moon.

 The first thing I would caution most people on is that as you arrive there is a sign stating to use caution along the road.
-I over read into it and thought I should walk down the road.
-However, if the road is reasonably dry and you dont drive a sedan, you should be fine to drive down it.
+I overread into it and thought I should walk down the road.
+However, if the road is reasonably dry and you dont drive a sedan, you should be fine to go down it.

 The hike through the gorge is nice and easy as you wind along.
 The rock formations are mesmerizing and the whole thing felt magical.
 Due to the light rain the most unfortunate part of my day was that many of the areas rocks were too wet to scramble.